 Associated Press is the latest media outlet (on the heels of the Washington Post and CNN) to suggest that John McCain's primary wins could show conservative talk radio is "having little effect."
 AP reporter David Bauder filed a report today (complete with a quote from MRC's Brent Bozell):

--- On her free audio page, you can listen as Laura Ingraham takes after McCain on Monday.
+Here are a few recent samples of conservative talk radio fervor against McCain:-- Rush Limbaugh responded to the media's suggestion that McCain wins mean Limbaugh losses. -- On her free audio page, you can listen as Laura Ingraham takes after McCain on Monday.
 Ingraham reacted badly to McCain implying on NBC that Romney’s ideas on Iraq would lead to victory by al-Qaeda.
 (At about 3:40 of the clip)

 -- On Friday night, Mark Levin underlined how the New York Times editorial endorsing McCain on the Republican side said his stand on treatment of prisoners shows his true character: “Yes, he has completely sold out and joined the ACLU in the treatment of al-Qaeda terrorists, this we know.”
 (Scroll down and check out the "Audio Rewind" section at marklevinshow.com).
 He added:

 “Of course, they poor poison all over Rudy Giuliani...But they do love their John McCain, because, ladies and gentlemen, they don’t think he’s a conservative.
 They don’t think he will manage as a conservative.
 And they’re not going endorse him anyway, as I said the other day, when push comes to shove, in the general election, they’ll kneecap him the way they do every Republican.
 But they just want to make sure the Republican Party and the conservative movement have nowhere to go but home.”